Knowledge Bank

 Can Concentric be used for all consent form types (i.e adults, children and adults without capacity)?

-Yes, Concentric is used for all consent to treatment scenarios.
+Yes, Concentric is used for all core consent to treatment scenarios.
 Depending on the scenario different consent options will be presented - for example for an adult patient consent form 1 (adult with capacity) and consent form 4 (adult without capacity) options will be presented, and depending on the selection different information will be required.

+Our consent form 4 guide describes how a best interest decision / consent form 4 is completed, including video walk through.
 Concentric is also used for consent on behalf of a child or young person (consent form 2).
 Our consent form 2 guide walks through this process and the differences between a consent form 1 and 2 in Concentric.

 Is anaesthetic consent managed within Concentric?

-A separate consent episode can however be done for the anaesthetic technique - e.g spinal anaesthesia - if wished.
+A separate consent episode can however be done for the anaesthetic technique - e.g. spinal anaesthesia - if wished.

-Additional consents - what are they?
+Additional consents - what are they and what are they not?

 What they are not used for